<html>

 acidic, the dead muscle would contract as the ATP content decreased.
 Szent-Gyorgyi found

-that a muscle hardened by rigor mortis became soft again when ATP was added.
+that a muscle hardened by rigor mortis became soft again when ATP was added.&nbsp;</span

-Rigor mortis is an extreme state of fatigue, or energy depletion.
+>Rigor mortis is an extreme state of fatigue, or energy depletion.
 Early muscle studies

 described the phenomenon of "fatigue contracture," in which the muscle, when it reaches